Skip to article frontmatterSkip to article content

 By the end of this chapter, you should be able to:

-24.1 Why VAR Models Are Not Enough
+24.1 Why Standard VAR Models Become Problematic

-Recall that standard VAR models usually require stationary variables.
+Standard VAR models usually require stationary variables.

 But many macroeconomic variables are: